The Fall of Gentle Giants

 Yesterday marked the addition of the giraffe to the vulnerable species list.
 It seems uneducated to say that many did not expect this to happen, even after the giraffe’s conservation status at a satisfying ‘least concern,’ until recently.
 Giraffe population numbers have been in subtle decline for 30 years for reasons identical to famed extinct predecessors.

 In 2014, there were approximately 80,000 giraffes left in Africa, according to the Giraffe Conservation Foundation.
 In 1999, there were an estimated 140,000 giraffes.
 To understand how giraffes got to vulnerable status requires the first step of debunking the stereotype that giraffes are abundant.
 This is complicated as they are a common animal in zoos, widely recognised as a famous figure of African wildlife and safaris feature them frequently.
 In recent years, they have suffered silently and if this issue has taught us anything it’s that perceptions don’t count.

-Giraffes live solely on the continent of Africa where currently there are just 9 small pockets where each Giraffe sub-species live according to the IUCN.
-This is worrying not only as the locations make conservation increasingly difficult; 9 areas from now on need dramatic protection rather than just one (the species pockets are situated in South Africa, a particularly big population in East Africa and small parts in Central Africa) but it is typical of the start of a cycle ending in extinction.
-Giraffes are usually found in groups.
-A “group” has been defined as “a collection of individuals that are less than a kilometre apart and moving in the same general direction.
-This is no longer the case.
+Giraffes live solely on the continent of Africa where currently there are just 9 small pockets where each sub-species live.
+This is worrying not only as the locations make conservation increasingly difficult; 9 areas from now on need dramatic protection rather than just one.
+The species pockets are situated in South Africa, East Africa (a particularly big population) and small parts in Central Africa.
+It is typical of the start of a cycle ending in extinction.
+Giraffes are usually found in groups, though this is no longer the case as a “group” is defined as “a collection of individuals that are less than a kilometre apart and moving in the same general direction”.

 The next move for giraffes in unknown but this has highlighted the fact that any animal is at risk in this world, even one that has been part of the Earth for a millennial, and so beloved it is known to many.

 2,709 total views, 2 views today